Spatio-Causal Patterns of Sample Growth: A Combinatorial Perspective on Sample Growth

-The growth of $C_m$, $D_n$ and $F_{m,n}$ assume Pythagorean relations\footnote{the equation uses the Pythagorean theorem in reciprocal form, as it includes the triangle's altitude.}, Fig.\ref{fig-intro}(d),
+The growth of $C_m$, $D_n$ and $F_{m,n}$ for $N_{+a}$ or $N_{-a}$ assume Pythagorean relations\footnote{the equation uses the Pythagorean theorem in its reciprocal form, as it includes the triangle's altitude.}, Fig.\ref{fig-intro2}(b),

-Eq.(\ref{eq-pythagoras-1}) suggests the hyperbolic relationship $\partial C_m^2- \partial F_{m,n}^2 = \partial D_n^2$, and visualization of growth as hyperbolae with increasing radius $D_n$, Fig.\ref{fig-intro}(b).
+Eq.(\ref{eq-pythagoras-1}) suggests the visualization of sample growth as hyperbolae\footnote{the equation for a hyperbole is $(\frac{x}{a})^2-(\frac{y}{b})^2 = r$, with $a$ and $b$ its vertices and $r$ radius.} with increasing radius $D_n$, Fig.\ref{fig-intro}(e).
+In this limiting expression of Eq.(\ref{eq-intro-hyperbolic}), $C_m$ corresponds to all possible individual sample populations, $N_{+x_0}$ and $N_{-x_0}$, and $F_m$ to in-sample effect observation backgrounds.
 The figure shows the hyperbolic asymptotes $C_m=F_{m,n}$ and $C_m=-F_{m,n}$ (dashed).
-They represent populations with constant EV, $\partial D_n =0$.
-The figure also shows the asymptotic population (vertical black line) where exactly all members have factor $a$, $F_{m,n}=0$. \textbf{Under this condition, no estimator, algorithm, or player is able to estimate $\boldsymbol{a}$'s effect}.
-It represents the limiting population with minimum EV, while the outward hyperbolae, populations with increasing EV.
+They represent growth with constant EV, $\partial D_n =0$.
+The figure also shows the asymptotic sample (vertical black line) where exactly all observations have factor $a$, $F_{m,n}=0$. \textbf{Under this condition, no estimator, algorithm, or agent is able to estimate $\boldsymbol{a}$'s effect}.
+It represents the sample with minimum EV, while outward hyperbolae, samples with increasing EV.
 Growth in this direction follow a Fibonacci series, whose rate is the Golden number.
-Notice that $\frac{\partial D_n}{\partial C_m} \in [1/2,1/e]$, as growth can range between purely CF, $\frac{\partial C_m}{\partial m}=2$, and EV, $\frac{\partial D_n}{\partial n}=1/e$, Fig.\ref{fig-intro}(d).
-The latter (i.e., the rate required for derangements) was famously established by Euler\cite{SandiferCharlesEdward2007HEdi}, and the former is due to $C_m = 2^m$.
-The combined binomial-exponential process 'doubly-deranges' populations, across their $m!\times 2^m$ possible trajectories.
-The golden ratio is associated, in contrast, with growth balancing these extremes, EV-CF growth, and with squares.
-Also associated with squares is the assumption that $\frac{\partial C_m}{\partial F_{m,n}}$ is constant (i.e., a fixed hyperbole), Eq.(\ref{eq-pythagoras-1}).
-It indicates that all factors are inserted into a common number of permutations (making all factors' diagonals the same size, and the population structure, overall, a 'square').
+It is well known that the rows, columns and diagonal of Pascal's triangle are associated with binomial, exponential and fibbonacian rates.
+Notice then that $\frac{\partial D_n}{\partial C_m} \in [1/e,1/2]$, as growth can range between $\frac{\partial C_m}{\partial m}=2$, and $\frac{\partial D_n}{\partial n}=1/e$, Fig.\ref{fig-intro2}(b).
+The first is due to $C_m = 2^m$, and the second was famously established by Euler ~\citep{SandiferCharlesEdward2007HEdi}.
+In the previous nomenclature, the first is associated with balanced or Unconfounded (CF) growth, and the second with EV sample growth.
+The golden ratio is associated, in contrast, with high-dimensional balanced growth of samples and populations, EV-CF growth, and with squares, Eq.(\ref{eq-pythagoras-1}).